manticoresoftware/manticoresearch/docs/conf_options_reference/common_section_configuration_options.rst

 icu_data_dir
 ~~~~~~~~~~~~~~~

-A folder that contains data used by ICU to segment chinese text.
-Should only be specified if
+A folder that contains data used by ICU to segment Chinese text.
+Should only be specified if you've built
-ICU is built from sources.
-If ICU is loaded as a dynamic library (supplied in a package, e.g.
+ICU from sources.
+If ICU is loaded as a dynamic library (supplied in a package provided by us,
-``libicu_dev``), it doesn't require any external data.
+e.g. ``libicu_dev``), it doesn't require any external data.

 Example: